 All of the real Japanese knife brands are listed below/at the bottom of the page.

-Why Does it Matter?
+Why does it matter?

-If you are looking for a made in Japan knife by a Japanese company, then it matters.
+If you are looking for a made-in-Japan knife by a Japanese company, then it matters.

 Misleading and counterfeiting are rampant in China, and my Chinese friends and their relatives from China will come to the US to buy at Louis Vuitton and Nike stores because they trust American retail outlets/supply chains.
 One example, here is a story by Business Insider on fake Apple Stores in China.